yboulaamane/cdd-toolbox/README.md

 - [DrugSpaceX](https://drugspacex.simm.ac.cn/) - A database designed to explore chemical and biological spaces related to drug discovery.
 - [Therapeutics Data Commons](https://tdcommons.ai/) - An AI foundation for therapeutic science, offering an intuitive interface for various learning tasks in the drug discovery field.
 - [Otava Chemicals](https://www.otavachemicals.com/) - A supplier of screening compounds, building blocks, and custom synthesis services for drug discovery and chemical research.
 - [Vitas-M Laboratory](https://vitasmlab.biz/) - A provider of diverse chemical libraries, including natural product derivatives and proprietary compounds, for high-throughput screening and lead discovery.
+- [Mcule](https://mcule.com/) - A online drug discovery platform that helps researchers identify, optimize, and order potential drug candidates.
+It combines a curated database of purchasable compounds with molecular modeling tools, all accessible through a user-friendly web interface.

 ## 3D protein structures databases